hpi-epic/manm-cs/README.md

 .\env\Scripts\activate
 ```

-After the creation of a new virtual enviroment, we can install the project dependencies defined in [setup.cfg](setup.cfg) for both platforms.
+After the creation of a new virtual environment, we can install the project dependencies defined in [setup.cfg](setup.cfg) for both platforms.

 ```
 python3 -m pip install .